valjean-framework/valjean/doc/src/devs/linting.rst

     $ pylint valjean
     $ pylint tests

-As a rune, try hard to keep :mod:`valjean` lint-free by running these commands often.
+As a rule, try hard to keep :mod:`valjean` lint-free by running these commands often.
 If the linter emits a warning, you can do one of the following:

 1. Fix the warning;